Alfred-Skyblue/vue-draggable-plus/src/__docs__/custom-clone/index.en-US.md

 desc="Pass through the pull.clone attribute of the group to realize clone">
 </demo>

-## Hooks Usage
+## Function Usage

-<demo src="./hooks.vue"
+<demo src="./function.vue"
-title="Cloning using hooks"
+title="Cloning using function"
-desc="Use hooks to pass options to achieve cloning">
+desc="Use function to pass options to achieve cloning">
 </demo>

 ## Directive Usage